 - Tap on Factory Reset.

-On the other hand, if your Bluetooth problem persists then chances are that there may be a problem in the physical connections which can be causing the issue.
+On the other hand, if your Bluetooth problem persists, the chances are that there may be a problem in the physical connections, which can be causing the issue.
 To solve the problem, take your phone to a professional or the manufacturer.
 For phones that are under warranty, you may be able to get a replacement.

-On the other hand, users who would want to use a different solution can reset the device to Factory Settings.
+On the other hand, users who want to use a different solution can reset the device to Factory Settings.
 An update fixed the bug.
-So if you are using Jellybean 4.3 then you must consider updating the software to ensure that Bluetooth works as expected.
+So if you are using Jellybean 4.3, you must consider updating the software to ensure that Bluetooth works as expected.

 Why won’t my Bluetooth turn on?

 Sometimes, the Bluetooth will not switch on.
-In times like these, it is suggested that you reboot your phone and try to switch on the Bluetooth.
-While the problem is generally fixed with a reboot, if it appears again, consider deleting the cache and data of Bluetooth and restarting the device to fix the problem.
+It is suggested that you reboot your phone and try to switch on the Bluetooth in times like these.
+While the problem is generally fixed with a reboot, if it appears again, consider deleting the cache and data of Bluetooth and restarting the device to correct the problem.

-What to do when my Bluetooth won’t connect to my car?
+What to do when my Bluetooth doesn’t connect to my car?

-If you find that the Bluetooth is unable to pair with the car then make sure that the car kit is fine by trying to connect a different device.
+If you find that the Bluetooth cannot pair with the car, then make sure that the car kit is fine by connecting a different device.
 Now you must understand that Bluetooth protocols and standards are revised very often.
-New protocols are added, and you have one of the latest smartphones, but your car’s Bluetooth kit is very old then there may be compatibility problems between the two.
+New protocols are added, and you have one of the latest smartphones, but your car’s Bluetooth kit is old, then there may be compatibility problems between the two.

 If you started facing the problem after a recent update of your phone’s firmware, then you may want to check if your car’s Bluetooth kit is still compatible or not.